(For “Fiction-theory and astrophysics” push “Astro-onderzoek”)

 Incidentally, in Jewish culture the (human) title “son of God” had been used for former prophets long before Jesus’ arrival.

-His special status in the Christian religion within the bible seems explicable in the absence of time outside our fiction-existence.
+His special status in Christianity within the bible seems explicable in the absence of time outside our fiction-existence.
 By the Creator this is experienced as time-less.

 Consequently the Creator was been able to foreseen the intensity of the close relationship Jesus should create with his God (his Abba).